Jake Smith (catcher)

 Jacob Spencer Smith (born June 5, 1983) is an American former professional baseball catcher.

+Career

-Smith attended East Carolina University, where he played for the East Carolina Pirates baseball team.
+Smith attended Southern Guilford High School in Greensboro, North Carolina, and played for the school's baseball and American football teams.
+He enrolled at East Carolina University, where he played for the East Carolina Pirates baseball team.
 He won the Johnny Bench Award as the top collegiate catcher in 2006.

-Smith was drafted by the Oakland Athletics in the 21st round of the 2006 Major League Baseball Draft.
+The Oakland Athletics selected Smith in the 21st round of the 2006 Major League Baseball draft.
+After his playing career, Smith became the head baseball coach at Randleman High School.